Paving the Path

 Since 2002, Duncan has helped at least 25 language teams on consultant check in the country and beyond.
 These language teams — with SIL, Papua New Guinea Bible Translation Organisation (BTA), or other independent units — include Auhelawa, Tabo, Ogea, Maring, Nobonob and many more.

-As virtual meetings became normal, Duncan recently used Zoom to help check with the Sudest, Are and Arosi teams from Solomon Islands.
+As virtual meetings became normal, Duncan recently used Zoom to help check with the Arosi team from Solomon Islands.
 As one of the most experienced and welcome consultants from his country, he also helps train fellow translators and consultants.

 Mentor, a Pastor and a Father